The Average Cost of Flowers for a Wedding

 Cleanup—After the big day, you and your partner will jet off into your new life together, but someone needs to gather those leftover blooms.
 Your florist will assist in gathering the arrangements and all specialized containers used to hold them.

-Here are a few tips to help keep the cost of the average flowers for wedding days below the national average:
+Here are a few tips to help keep the average flowers cost for wedding days below the national average:

 - DIY—A wedding florist is handy, but hiring someone is always more expensive than doing it yourself.
 For example, even if you want your bridesmaids holding a single rose, by the time a florist puts it all together, that rose will cost you $15 to $20.
 You can save a bundle by doing the little tasks yourself.